AcuityScheduling/acuity-calendar/README.md

 ```

 The TimeGrid components allow users to specify custom views by defining callback functions to render headers and column based on event data input.
+Additionally, it's configuration allows for complete control on how selection, dragging, extension and events are handled and rendered.

 | Prop                      | Type                                         | Default value  | Description                                                                                                                                                                                           |
 | ------------------------- | -------------------------------------------- | -------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |